-The project manager must have a combination of skills including an ability to ask penetrating questions, detect unstated assumptions and resolve conflicts, as well as more general management skills.
+A project manager must have a combination of skills, including asking penetrating questions, detecting unstated assumptions, resolving conflicts, and possessing good general management skills.

-Key among a project manager's duties is the recognition that risk directly impacts the likelihood of success and that this risk must be both formally and informally measured throughout the lifetime of a project.
+Key among a project manager's duties is recognising that risk directly impacts the likelihood of project success and that this risk must be formally and informally measured throughout the lifetime of a project.

 A project manager is a person who is responsible for making decisions, both large and small.
 The project manager should make sure they control risk and minimise uncertainty.
 Every decision the project manager makes must directly benefit their project.

-Project managers use project management software, such as Microsoft Project, to organise their tasks and workforce.
-These software packages allow project managers to produce reports and charts in a few minutes, compared with the several hours it can take if they do it by hand.
+A project manager may use project management software, such as Basecamp, Wrike and Asana (many other solutions are available) to organise their tasks and team.
+These software solutions allow project managers to orchestrate their work and produce reports and charts in a few minutes, compared with the several hours it can take to create them by hand using office software.

 Roles and Responsibilities